AI Use Cases/Software

 What is the timeframe to deploy AI support ticket routing?

-Deployment takes 10-14 weeks: weeks 1-2 are discovery and system integration (connecting Jira, Salesforce, Datadog); weeks 3-6 involve model training on your historical ticket corpus; weeks 7-10 are staging, testing, and CS team training; weeks 11-14 are phased production rollout with monitoring.
-Most Software clients see measurable MTTR improvements within 60 days of go-live as the model trains on live routing decisions and feedback loops begin retraining weekly.
+Plan for a working system inside the first 100 days: weeks 1-2 are discovery and system integration (connecting Jira, Salesforce, Datadog); weeks 3-6 involve model training on your historical ticket corpus; weeks 7-10 are staging, testing, and CS team training; weeks 11-14 are phased production rollout with monitoring.
+A rollout like this is scoped to show measurable MTTR improvements within 60 days of go-live as the model trains on live routing decisions and feedback loops begin retraining weekly.

 How does the AI support ticket routing system adapt and improve over time?